 Quick mixed-use profile (one-bar setup)

-Next, you’ll want to translate these settings into real-world placement and calibration steps — the installation and tuning choices make the biggest audible difference.
+Next, we’ll translate these settings into practical placement and calibration steps — the installation and tuning choices that make the biggest audible difference.

 Installation, Calibration and Troubleshooting to Get Real Dolby Atmos Results

-Place the soundbar centered under the TV, unobstructed on a low console or wall-mounted no more than 6–12 inches below the screen.
-If the bar has upward-firing drivers, leave clear space above and avoid shelving directly over the bar—these drivers need an unobstructed ceiling bounce path (ideal ceiling ~8–12 ft).
+Place the soundbar centered under the TV on a low console or wall-mounted no more than 6–12 inches below the screen.
+If the bar has upward-firing drivers, leave clear space above and avoid shelving directly overhead — these drivers need an unobstructed ceiling bounce path, ideally with a ceiling height of 8–12 ft.

 Calibration: room tools and manual tuning